 Being a better music fan is something everyone should strive for.
-This year, I urge you all to do everything in your power to make the most of the music you love.
-The perks that come with it mean you’ll be supporting the acts you appreciate and at the same time, thoroughly enjoy checking out what the music scene has to offer.
+This year, I urge you all to do everything in your power to make the most of the music you love by committing to some New Year’s resolutions The perks that come with it mean you’ll be supporting the acts you appreciate and at the same time, thoroughly enjoy checking out what the music scene has to offer.
 Maybe you’re looking for different ways to listen to lovable sounds, back the bands you truly love and discover (or rediscover) new and old acts.
 Whatever you decide on will have a positive effect on your experience as a dedicated music lover – and that’s a huge bonus within itself!

-Thanks to an expanded music community and a universe of new sounds and ideas just begging to be seized and made the most of, there’s a music-related New Year’s resolution we all can commit to.
+Thanks to an expanded music community and a universe of new sounds and ideas just begging to be seized and made the most of, there’s music-related New Year’s resolutions we all can achieve.
 So if you’re looking for something different, aside from the standard ‘be healthy’ and ‘save more’ goals, you have come to the right place.

 1. Support a New Live Music Venue